slatedocs/slate/source/includes/azure/_instances.md

 Attributes | &nbsp;
 ------- | -----------
 `id` <br/>*string* | The id of the instance.
-This is a canonized it from azure which is the form of /subscriptions/:subscriptionid/resourceGroups/:resourcegroup/providers/Microsoft.Compute/virtualMachines/:instanceName
+This is a canonized id from azure which is the form of /subscriptions/:subscriptionid/resourceGroups/:resourcegroup/providers/Microsoft.Compute/virtualMachines/:instanceName
 `name` <br/>*string* | The name of the instance `machineType`<br/>*string* | The type of machine assigned for this instance `imageOffer`<br/>*string* | The image offer that was used to create the instance